 Every region of the United States has its local delicacies, and the Midwest is no exception.
 From the simple gooey butter cake to the more obscure dish known as "slinger," America's Heartland has plenty of culinary claims to fame.
-Plenty of people will even argue that Detroit-style pizza is better than New York pizza!
+Some locals will even argue that Detroit-style pizza is better than New York's hallowed pies!

-If you're looking for some regional comfort food to make at home, look no further.
-These delicious dishes are classic for a reason—even if you aren't from the Midwest, you'll want to try out these Midwest foods.
-And don't forget to add these healthy recipes to your weekly menu: 13 Healthier Old-Fashioned Midwestern Recipes To Try Tonight.
+If you're looking for some hearty comfort food to make at home, you've come to the right place.
+These delicious dishes are classic for a reason—even if you aren't from the Midwest, you'll still want to try out these distinctive foods.